top of page

 It is important to know what matters most.

-• a conservative or less invasive approach or an aggressive, maybe quicker, or more invasive approach?
+• A conservative or less invasive approach or an aggressive, maybe quicker, or more invasive approach?

 • When choosing a medicine: whether it works well, is safe, or inexpensive?